Dementia 13: In popular culture

 The film's title appears on a theater marquee in the Coppola-produced film American Graffiti (1973), even though the film was set in 1962, before the theatrical release of Dementia 13.

 The 1976 song "American Girl" from the debut album by Tom Petty and the Heartbreakers opens with a lyrical reference to the line in the movie when Louise Haloran says, "…especially an American Girl.
 You can tell she's been raised on promises."

 In the HBO series, The Sopranos, Meadow goes with her first college boyfriend to see the film in a revival house in the 6th episode of Season 3 entitled “University”.

 Remake

-A remake by director Richard LeMay was released on October 6, 2017.
+A remake of the same title, directed by Richard LeMay, was released on October 6, 2017.